rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://www.effectivealtruism.org/get-involved/take-the-founders-pledge/">Founders pledge</a> - Commitment by start-up founders to give a percentage of their future exit or liquidity event earnings to the high-impact charities of their choice.

 <a target="_blank" href="https://en.wikipedia.org/wiki/Fungibility">Fungibility</a> - The property of a good or a commodity whose individual units are essentially interchangeable, and each of its parts is indistinguishable from another part.
-E.g. cash is fungible as all $10s are the same.
+E.g., cash is fungible as all $10s are the same.

 <a target="_blank" href="https://blog.givewell.org/2018/02/13/revisiting-leverage/">Funging</a> - Crowding out a particular project with funding that would have otherwise come from elsewhere.